lvalderr/-IntroToProg-Python-Mod07/index.md

 # Input/Output -------------------------------------------------------------------------------- #
 # Step 3 - set up presentation, IO functions -------------------------------------------------- #
 # Main Body of the Script --------------------------------------------------------------------- #
-# Step 4 - When the program starts, load data from BikeInventory.txt
+# Step 4 - When the program starts, load data from ToDoFile.txt ------------------------------- #
+# Step 5 - Calling the Functions to: ---------------------------------------------------------- #
-# Step 4 - Display a menu of choices to the user
+# Display a menu of choices to the user
-# Step 5 Calling the function to display menu of options
+# Display menu of options
-# Step 6 Calling the function to display current inventory
+# Display current inventory
-# Step 7 Calling the function to enter new data to list
+# Enter new data to list
-# Step 8 Calling the function to remove data from list
+# Remove data from list
-# Step 9 Calling the function to save data from list to .txt and "pickling" data to .dat file
+# Save data from list to .txt and "pickling" data to .dat file
-# Step 10 Calling the function to reload data from .txt file to list
+# Reload data from .txt file to list
-# Step 11 Calling the function to "unpickle" data from .dat file to list
+# "Unpickle" data from .dat file to list
-# Step 12 Ending the program and exit
+# End the program and exit
 ```
 **Figure 1.2: Pseudo-Code**